 We use a short note like this:

 Thanks for the suggestion.
-You should add this suggestion to our suggestion board.
+You should add this suggestion to our feedback board.
 This allows other customers the chance to comment on it and vote it up.
 Or you might see that someone has already made this suggestion and we are working on it.

 Instead of seeing their suggestion disappear into the email ether, they visibly see that you take customer requests seriously and are working hard to improve your product.